 Email info@lgbtcounselingdmv.com to be considered for group therapy today or book a consultation below.

-This group will be run by our peer support specialist, Liz Hewell Garrett (she/her), a graduate student in Clinical Mental Health Counseling at Marymount University.
+This group is run by our peer support specialist, Liz Hewell Garrett (she/her), a graduate student in Clinical Mental Health Counseling at Marymount University.
 As the spouse of a trans woman, she is dedicated to fostering inclusive and affirming spaces and is passionate about supporting the LGBTQ+ community.
 She understands the unique experiences of partners of trans individuals and wants to offer a supportive space for reflection, connection, and growth.

 Email info@lgbtcounselingdmv.com to join today.